Italy independent travel itinerary

-The towns are all close together and linked to one another by public transport.
-I've planned the tour in a circle, but it is very flexible and can be changed easily to suit your tastes.
+This tour’s destinations are all close together and linked to one another by public transport.
+I’ve planned the route in a circle, but it is very flexible and can be changed easily to suit your tastes.
 How long you stay in each town on this tour is entirely up to you.
 Read my in-depth articles to learn more about each destination.
-Treviso and Bassano are the least packed with museums and sights, but they make nice relaxing bases for day trips, so how you allocate your time may depend on whether you have a hire car and how busy a holiday you're looking for.
+Treviso and Bassano are the least packed with museums and sights, but they make nice relaxing bases for day trips, so how you allocate your time may depend on whether you have a hire car and how busy a holiday you’re looking for.

 The tour would make an enjoyable two-week holiday, exploring at your leisure.
 If time is more restricted, consider dropping a couple of the overnight bases.
 You could visit Bassano, for example, as an excursion from Vicenza rather than spending the night there.

 Ryanair fly to Treviso Airport, which is just outside the town.
 Buy a ticket in the airport and catch a bus on the road outside to reach the town centre.
-From Venice Marco Polo Airport, catch the ATVO 'Fly bus' to Mestre station, then a train to Treviso.
+Alternatively, from Venice Marco Polo Airport catch the ATVO ‘Fly bus’ to Mestre station, then a train to Treviso.